gabrielkf/greenis-server/README.md

 All responses are also space-delimited encoded strings, except for the ALL command, which returns a JSON object.
 Other than that, it should behave just like Redis.

+#### Work time

+I made an approximate registry of my work hours in this project as far as May 29, 2020, when I pushed it to Github.
+You can find it in the workSessions.txt file.

 For more information on the sintax for these commands, check [here](http://redis.io/commands)